Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

-## 6) this keyword use in js  -  this in JavaScript refers to the current object or context.
+## 6) This keyword used in JS  -  this in JavaScript refers to the current object or context.

 const person = {
   name: 'John',